 It doesn’t require much equipment

-You can even up the ante with a resistance band to work the muscles a little harder (however this isn’t a requirement, or recommended for beginners mastering the art of yoga.)
+You can even up the ante with a resistance band to work the muscles a little harder.

 Yoga is great for mindfulness meditation

-In this particularly challenging time where uncertainty is rife and you can’t seem to see an end in sight to all the madness, yoga can be extremely helpful in helping to quiet down the mind and release any mental and emotional stress you may be feeling.
+In this particularly challenging time where uncertainty is rife and you can’t seem to see an end in sight, yoga can be extremely helpful in helping to quiet down the mind.
+Yoga can release any mental and emotional stress you may be feeling.

 Mindfulness meditation is a practice of focusing the mind on the here and now, which usually means honing all your concentration into the task at hand.
 The more you focus on your current task, the less room there is for things like fear of the future or past regrets to have a stranglehold on you through the day.